 When I was 15, looking for an occupation that would go along with my interest.
-In high school, I was preparing for Undergraduate Program.
-I wanted to find a program that would include mastering artistic skills and math with a sprinkle of science.
+Back in high school, I was preparing for Undergraduate Program, I wanted to find something that would include mastering artistic skills and math with a sprinkle of science.
 I was interested in several things, but any of those could hardly provide a steady source of income or be diverse enough.

-One morning during breakfast, my mother passed me a magazine.
+One morning during breakfast, my mom passed me a magazine.
 It had stories about professional chefs from different countries.
 She said, "Our family has many chefs — my grand-grandmother, grandmother, I used to be a cook in the kitchen too.
 Maybe read it.
 What if you find it interesting?"
-I read a few quite good stories about these chefs lives.
-Their competitions and efforts to perfect their art, how they grew and became outstanding chefs, fully committed men and women, experts of the highest level.
+I read a few quite good stories about these chefs' lives, their competitions, and efforts to perfect their art, how they grew and became outstanding chefs.
+Fully committed men and women, experts of the highest level.
 This moment was the turning point for me.
 I decided to become one of them.

-It was a turning point for my career.
+It was a turning point in my career.
 I learned the lesson and bought my first knife set that I never let anyone touch.
 Knife sharpening becomes something that I did on a bi-weekly basis.
-I started to learn my knives from heel to the tip.
+I started learning my knives from heel to the tip.

 Every chef must have a good set of well-sharpened knives.
-Knives show a lot about the owner.
-A cook can do nothing if their knives are dull, no matter how highly they are skilled.
-I believe that a knife sharpening shop should be in every small and big city..
+Knives can tell a lot about the owner.
+A cook can do nothing if their knives are dull, no matter how skilled they are.
+I believe that a knife sharpening shop should be in every small and big city.

-He explained to me the basic theory, introduced me to the broad field of sharpening mastery.
+He explained to me the basic theory and introduced me to the broad field of sharpening mastery.
 He has been doing it for years back home and enjoys it every time he does it to this day.
+Every 5-6 months he takes his stones, sits in the kitchen, and meditates on sharpening all knives in the house.
 This fact proves the necessity of a knife sharpening service.

-A few months later, I happened to be working at a steak house.
+A few months later, I happened to be working at a steak house while attending my college classes as much as possible.
 I should say it was a tough place.
 Long work hours and lack of rest made the situation even worse.
-A guy who takes care of the knives was not providing professional sharpening service.
-Knives were dull even after the return.
+A guy who was taking care of the knives was not providing a professional sharpening service.
+Knives were dull even after he returned them back to us!
 Problems came pretty fast.
-One day I had to get to the hospital after using the knives he sharpened to get my fingers stitched.
-Dull knives are more dangerous than sharp ones is the fact.
+Lesson learned -- never try cutting a frozen salmon with a dull knife, it will slip off the fish or get stuck in it.
+In fact, this is what happened to me.
+The knife stuck in the fish's spine and my hand slipped onto the blade.
+I had to get to the hospital to get my fingers stitched.
+Dull knives are more dangerous than sharp ones is the fact, so avoid using them.

 And these many years, I have been regularly sharpening my kitchen tools, perfecting this art try after try.
-Since October 2017, I established Mr. Sharp to let other people be safer using their cutlery equipment.
+Back in October 2017 I established Mr. Sharp to let other people be safer using their cutlery equipment.